RhanaTeix/FeM-Interactive-Rating-Component/README.md

 -body ok - gap 0
 -star img - stil figuring out
 -Learned a lot today but still not quite the way it was supposed to look.

--Day 3:
-[]Plan to finish front part and back part, maybe start js as well

 to be continued...
 <!--## Screenshots